Vinelab/cdn/readme.md

 ##### Content Delivery Network Package for Laravel

-The package provides the devloper the ability to upload his assets (or any public file) to a CDN with a single artisan command.
+The package provides the developer the ability to upload his assets (or any public file) to a CDN with a single artisan command.
-And then it allows him to switch between the local and the online version  of the files, for develpoment and production purposes.
+And then it allows him to switch between the local and the online version of the files, for development and production purposes.

 ## Highlights